BobbyMcWho/vscode-exercism/README.md

 Pull requests, feature requests, or any other form of contribution is always welcome.

-My usage of Exercism is entirely independent which is why I would appreciate some feedback/suggestions on how to improve this extension for everyone else.
+I only use Exercism in independent mode which is why I would appreciate some feedback/suggestions on how to improve this extension for everyone else.
 If there's a feature you feel would greatly enhance your experience, please let me know by filing an issue and I'll try my best to work on it.

 ## Roadmap